Marketing Combs to Monks in a Startling Way

 The first candidate sold one comb to a young monk as a head scratcher.
 (Image: Delstudio via Dreamstime)

 The organizer asked the second applicant Shih: “How many combs did you sell?”
 Shih replied: “Ten.”
 Shih explained that he went to a large temple.
-Because the wind was very strong, all of the worshipers’ hair was messed up.
+Because the wind was very strong, the worshipers’ hair was messed up.
 He found the abbot of the temple and said: “The worshipers should be tidy to show their respect for the Buddha.
 It would be appropriate to provide a comb in the temple for the worshipers to comb their hair.”
 The abbot agreed.
 There were 10 temples on the mountain, so he sold 10 combs.

 Qian used a unique marketing strategy to sell 1,000 combs